HIH: Towards More Accurate Face Alignment via Heatmap in Heatmap: Methodology

+Suppose decimal heatmap is denoted as $H^D$, we first get the subpixel coordinate according to the suboptimal and ground-truth coordinates.
+Because the fractional value ranges from 0 to 1, and represents the coordinates of maximal activation in the decimal heatmap, it is required to be enlarged by the resolution ratio.
+And the final integer coordinate $c^D$ on decimal heatmap is with the round operation as following.

+where $u,v,n$ are the same meaning as before, $(h^d,w^d)$ is the resolution of decimal heatmaps.
+And we also utilize the same distribution density function to produce the decimal heatmaps as following.

+where $x,y,d,\sigma$ are the similar meaning in integer heatmaps as before while $\sigma$ is the super parameter and with different settings in decimal heatmaps.
+By using the designed encoding way, there are the nested heatmaps generated: the integer heatmaps $H^I$ with $K\times h\times w$ shape size and decimal heatmaps $H^D$ with $K\times h^d\times w^d$ size.

-\textbf{Decoding design.} The decimal and integer heatmaps both are decoded by identifying the location of the maximal activation.
-Suppose the predicted integer heatmaps $\hat{H_c}$ and decimal heatmap $\hat{H_o}$, which are both composed of the location's activation.
-The final normalized coordinate is predicted by
+\textbf{Decoding design.} For our proposed representation, the integer heatmaps are required to be decoded to the suboptimal coordinates, and the decimal heatmaps are also decoded to the subpixel coordinates which is required to be narrowed to the stand coordinate space.
+Due to the offset representation, the integer heatmap uses the maximal response location as the integer value.
+And because the resolution of decimal heatmaps is low \cite{yin2020attentive}, decoding decimal heatmap still uses the argmax function.
+Suppose the predicted integer heatmaps $\hat{H^I}$ and decimal heatmap $\hat{H^D}$, which are both composed of the location's activation.
+The final normalized coordinate $\bm{\hat{P}}$ is predicted by